 You wouldn’t take a picture of a skyscraper by pointing the camera directly in front of you, as it wouldn’t capture the building’s most impressive quality.
 There are several ways to play up the structure’s best qualities, whatever it is you’re pointing your camera at.

-I find the increasing use of 360 degree videos and photography particularly amazing for travel and architecture!
-You can give your viewers an immersive experience that traditional aspect ratio are just not able to capture.
+I find the increasing use of 360-degree videos and photography particularly amazing for travel and architecture!
+You can give your viewers an immersive experience that traditional aspect ratios are just not able to capture.

 Use any patterns inherent in the structure or setting to decide your angle.
 Simply creating a photograph that follows, say, a line of identical houses along a street, or panels decreasing in size as they go up the side of a skyscraper, let the composition of the building dictate the composition of your shot.
 Angle your camera to include as much of this pattern as possible.